ahmad77412/axi/README.md

 #THIS TOOL FILE CLONING

+#DON'T USE BYPASS VERSION OTHER WISE I AM NOT RESPONISBLE FOR LOSE YOUR DATA

 AssalamuAlaikum This Is AHMAD Here Description By this tool you can get successful facebook ids.
 This tool is compatible with Termux How To Use Simply !
 Type These Below Commands In Terminal

 installation